sungnyun/Epidemics-Detection-GKG/README.md

 Install Python packages by `pip install -r requirements.txt`.

 ### 1. Go to workspace directory and run bash file
 This will download raw dataset and unzip all.
-Be aware that you have to input by month
+Be aware that you have to input by month.
 ```sh
 cd detect/workspace
 bash crawl.sh